 Investment case summary

 The tobacco industry offers many attractive investment characteristics such as sustainably high profit margins, substantial barriers to entry, strong cash generation and considerable pricing power.
-However, the market has been reluctant to view it as a growth industry.
-The Woodford funds have maintained a large exposure to tobacco businesses for many years, believing them to be structurally undervalued – at times profoundly so.
-More recently, however, the wider sector has enjoyed a material re-rating to valuation territory which more appropriately reflects its attractive attributes.
-Other tobacco stocks have subsequently been sold from the portfolios but Imperial Brands remains, representing the last bastion of outstanding value in the sector.
+However, the market has historically been reluctant to view it as a growth industry.
+The Woodford funds have maintained a large exposure to tobacco businesses through this period, believing them to be structurally undervalued – at times profoundly so.
+The valuation gap has narrowed in recent years for much of the industry, but Imperial Brands remains one of the last few bastions of outstanding value in the sector.

 This morning’s trading update from Imperial Brands confirms that the business is on track to meet expectations for the full year.
 The company’s growth brands continue to gain market share, resulting in a robust volume performance.
 Imperial Brands also announced it is stepping up its activity in next generation products (NGPs), with multiple launches lined up in the next few months.